Bangladesh

 Bangladesh: Cultural Photography Tour Day 10

 Today we will drive to a pottery village to photograph ceramic workers making pots by hand before allowing them to dry in the sun and then having them fired.
+Our journey will take us over the Padma River on one of Bangladesh’s largest bridges.
+We will also be travelling through country roads lined with tiny villages, rice paddies and pretty Dotala Houses.

 The rest of our day will be spent on the road doing street photography in local villages.